binarymax/heimdall/README.md

 ## References
- - [1] The oData specification can be found at http://odata.org/
+ - [1] The oData specification can be found at http://odata.org/ ...note that only the v2 json response format is utilized by Heimdall, and is otherwise unrelated.

 ###### *Made with love by Max Irwin (http://binarymax.com)*